-The Chemistry Department at UF Scripps brings gifted thinkers together to advance science and solve urgent biomedical problems.
+The Chemistry Department at The Wertheim UF Scripps Institute brings gifted thinkers together to advance science and solve urgent biomedical problems.

 We work broadly at the forefront of chemical biology, with experts in the areas of synthesis, enzyme catalysis, RNA chemical biology, natural product biosynthesis, redox biochemistry, transcription factor biology, and DNA-encoded chemistries.
 We collaborate daily with structural, micro- and cellular biologists to improve the human condition.
 We seek original thinkers who would push the boundaries of human knowledge at the interface of chemistry and biology.